SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: : Using LLMs to Check Their Own Reasoning

-The following are 2 solutions to a math problem.\\ Solution 1: [Regeneration output]\\ Solution 2: [Step i]\\ Compare the key points from both solutions step by step and then check whether Solution 1 "supports", "contradicts" or "is not directly related to" the conclusion in Solution 2.
-Pay special attention to the difference in numbers. \end{quote} If the regeneration output "supports" or "contradicts" the original step, we can conclude that the original step should be correct or wrong.
+\paragraph{Result comparison} The last step is to compare results from the regeneration stage and the original step with the following prompt: \begin{myquote} The following are 2 solutions to a math problem.\quad Solution 1: [Regeneration output]\quad Solution 2: [Step i]\\ Compare the key points from both solutions step by step and then check whether Solution 1 `supports', `contradicts' or `is not directly related to' the conclusion in Solution 2.
+Pay special attention to the difference in numbers. \end{myquote} If the regeneration output `supports'/`contradicts' the original step, we can conclude that the original step is likely correct/incorrect respectively.
 Sometimes, the correctness of the original step cannot be directly inferred from the regeneration output.
-For example, when the target is to simplify an equation, the original step divides all terms by their common devisor while the regeneration step might combine like terms.
-In such cases, we are not sure about the correctness of the original step, which makes `is not directly related to' the third output choice for \method.
+For example, when the target is to simplify an equation, then there may be multiple valid solutions.
+In such cases, we are not sure about the correctness of the original step, which makes `is not directly related to' the third possible outcome of the check.